rajeshchukka/Support_Vector_Machine/README.md

 ## Credits

-The credits for this code go to [maviccprp](https://github.com/MaviccPRP/svm/blob/master/svm-primal.ipynb).
-I've merely created it again and tested to get familier with myself.
+The credits for this code go to [maviccprp](https://github.com/MaviccPRP/svm/blob/master/svm-primal.ipynb)and Siraj Raval.
+I've merely created a wrapper around the code and tested to get familiarize with myself.